Boyko Borisov: Domestic policy

 Borisov's stated policies were mostly aimed at curbing corruption in the public administration and building an adequate infrastructure.
 One of the main goals in this direction was the expansion of the national motorway network, of which Lyulin was the first motorway to be completed.
 The government also approved a strategy for the development of the energy sector until 2020, which includes the completion of gas interconnectors with Greece, Romania, and Turkey and expanding renewable energy capacities.
-The Borisov government stopped the Belene Nuclear Power Plant project after the Fukushima Daiichi nuclear disaster.
+The Borisov government stopped the Belene Nuclear Power Plant project after the Fukushima nuclear accident.
 The acquisition of European funds has increased from 2.6% to 20%.

-Specialized police actions have tackled corruption in the administration and a number of high-profile members of the organized crime have been imprisoned, though as of May 2011 there was little improvement in the rule of law.
-At the same time the government has been criticized by other EU members for the erosion of media freedom, falling attractiveness to investors and continuing mafia activities.
-These criticisms were repeatedly leveled against Deputy Prime Minister Tzvetan Tzvetanov, who is formally under investigation for wiretapping members of the government and parliament.
+Specialized police actions have tackled corruption in the administration, and several high-profile members of the organized crime groups have been imprisoned, though as of May 2011, there was little improvement in the rule of law.
+At the same time, the government has been criticized by other EU members for the erosion of media freedom, falling attractiveness to investors, and continuing mafia activities.
+These criticisms were repeatedly leveled against Deputy Prime Minister Tsvetan Tsvetanov, who is formally under investigation for wiretapping members of the government and parliament.
 During his trial, his actions were found to be justified.
 Media leaks raised suspicions that Borisov may have tried to interfere in the case.

-According to France24, "Once in power, he toured the country incessantly to inaugurate infrastructure projects but failed to enact structural reforms or to tackle the rampant corruption and organized crime that Brussels has long complained about".
-In January 2011 Euractive wrote, "The ineffective judiciary has been largely unable to send to jail any high-profile criminals".
+According to France 24, "Once in power, he toured the country incessantly to inaugurate infrastructure projects but failed to enact structural reforms or to tackle the rampant corruption and organized crime that Brussels has long complained about."
+In January 2011, Euractiv wrote, "The ineffective judiciary has been largely unable to send to jail any high-profile criminals."

 Borisov is a strong supporter of the total smoking ban.
 Although initially removing the ban introduced by the previous government, the Borisov Cabinet reintroduced it in 2012 with the aim to reduce the number of smokers from 40% of the population to about 15–20%.
-By 2013, the ban had led to a 3-4% decrease in cigarette sales.
+By 2013, the ban had led to a 3–4% decrease in cigarette sales.

-Following public opposition, Borisov's government banned hydraulic fracturing for shale gas exploration and extraction.
+Following public opposition Borisov's government banned hydraulic fracturing for shale gas exploration and extraction.
 A permit granted to Chevron for shale gas exploration was revoked, and any violation of the ban is subject to a 100 million leva ($58 million) fine.

 Protests of doctors and other health professionals broke out in 2010 over failure to reform the health care sector, resulting in delayed payments and salaries.
 In March 2010, health minister Bozhidar Nanev resigned over a conflict of interest scandal.
 He was replaced by Anna-Maria Borisova, whom Boyko Borisov met accidentally on an intersection near Veliko Tarnovo and decided was fit to carry out the reform.
 She resigned a mere six months later, failing to implement any reforms.